-FAR 52.216-7 – THE ALLOWABLE COST CLAUSE embedded in the terms and conditions of awards means you’ve received a cost-reimbursable award.
-As a result, award recipients are obligated to maintain project cost accounting records for billing and reporting purposes in accordance with the FAR, as well as the unique supplemental regulations published by each agency.
+If FAR 52.216-7 is embedded in the terms and conditions of your award, it means you’ve received a cost-reimbursable award.
+As a result, award recipients are obligated to maintain project cost accounting records for billing and reporting purposes in accordance with FAR Part 31, as well as the unique supplemental regulations published by each agency.
 Recipients will be subject to government audit after the money is spent.

 The National Institutes of Health (NIH) and its parent, the Department of Health and Human Services (HHS) sole mission is to protect and improve our nation’s health.
 They do this by funding, conducting and supporting research through SBIR/STTR, BARDA, BAA, R21, R01 and U01 awards.